Ashokkoirala10/reversal-with-reconcile/README.md

   asked for.
 If you skip a day (or need to check further back), the `extract_reversal_network_reference_ids()` helper in `core/services.py` can be pointed at any older generated file too.

+---

+## Reconcile (`reconcile` app)

+Takes the same kind of `TransactionReport` / `ibft-transaction_*.xlsx` export and reconciles **every** transaction in it — SUCCESS, FAILED, and REVERSAL alike — against your actual bank statements, producing a full audit rather than a to-do list.
+No separate reversal file is needed: FAILED rows, manual-reversal rows, and system-reversal rows are all identified directly from the transaction file, and the expected refund narration is synthesized the same way the reversal file itself builds it.

+### What it checks

+- **SCT Network** (cross-bank, Debtor != Creditor): CR on the debtor bank's statement + DR on the creditor bank's statement, same Network Reference Id. **On-Us** (Debtor == Creditor): a CR *and* DR both present on that one bank's statement is enough — most on-us transfers never touch the statement at all and are reconciled by default.
+- **NCHL / Khalti**: these settle through the issuing bank's own statement, but the CR/DR legs don't share a Network Reference Id — matched instead by beneficiary name + masked settlement account anchors (or a direct reference-id-tagged settlement line, where present).
+A transaction that settled and was **later reversed** is labeled "Settled then Reversed" and still counted as reconciled — it's a legitimate, complete outcome, not a problem.
+- **FAILED rows**: checked against the statement in case they actually went through despite the FAILED status (flagged for review if so).
+If there's no CR at all, it's a clean ordinary failure — nothing to do.
+If there's a CR but the row is FAILED, it's treated exactly like a manual reversal candidate (see below).
+- **Manual reversal rows** (and FAILED-but-credited rows): the debtor's statement is searched for a DR whose remarks carry the expected refund narration.
+Zero matches falls back to the same reversal/NCHL/Khalti anchor checks used elsewhere, then "Pending" if still nothing; exactly one match is reconciled; two or more is flagged as a **possible double reversal**.
+- **System reversal rows**: checked with the same "did this actually succeed anyway" logic as FAILED rows — flagged if the statement shows the transaction had already completed successfully before the system reversed it.
+- **Timeout rows**: never resolved to SUCCESS/FAILED/REVERSAL by the switch, so there's nothing to check them against — listed on their own sheet rather than silently dropped.

+Every SUCCESS row is also bucketed by amount range (Up to Rs.
+5,000 / 5k-10k / 10k-25k / 25k-50k / 50k-100k / above 100k), split On-Us/Off-Us —
+the same ranges the reversal app's own dashboard uses, so a monthly submission built from either app lines up with the other.

+### Bank statements — 18 banks, several export shapes

+The upload form accepts a statement per bank, from the 18-bank SCT network universe (`reconcile/banks.py`) — Global IME Bank and Prabhu Bank (our own issuer banks) plus 16 member banks.
+You can select more than one file per bank in one run (e.g. the 10 Aug **and** 11 Aug statement), since a transaction near midnight often only posts on the bank's next EOD run.

+Statement exports aren't all the same shape, and this is handled automatically per bank (`reconcile/statements.py`):

+- The common shape (S.N / ENTRY TYPE / REMARKS / AMOUNT / DATE) — read via
+  the same reader `core` already uses.
+- Rastriya Banijya Bank's WITHDRAW/DEPOSIT/DESCRIPTION column layout.
+- Garima Bikas Bank's MainCode/TranDate/Desc1-5/Type/Amount/TranId layout.
+- Agricultural Development Bank's (ADBL) raw core-banking ledger export — as `.xlsx`, `.csv`, **or `.pdf`** (its tables are extracted page-by-page).

+A statement that fails to parse, comes back with fewer than 5 rows, or doesn't reference a single one of this run's own transactions anywhere in its remarks is treated as **unavailable for this run** (with a warning shown) rather than risking every one of its transactions being wrongly flagged — it lands on the "No Statement" sheet instead.

+### Report & dashboard

+Each run produces:
+- A downloadable **`.xlsx` report** (`report.py`) with a sheet per category above, plus a combined **Need To Reversal** sheet listing every reconciled/pending/flagged reversal candidate as one audit trail.
+- A **`.zip` bundle** of the transaction file plus every statement uploaded alongside it, so the whole source-document set behind a report is one download.

+The Reconcile dashboard is embedded on the same page as the Reversal one (`/dashboard/#reconcile`), filterable by date range, with:
+- Volume and by-network (SCT/NCHL/Khalti) totals
+- A Failed On-Us/Off-Us reason breakdown
+- A day-by-day breakdown (click a day for the full instant-result view, same as a single run's own result page)
+- The success amount-range bucket report
+- Four Excel exports: bucket report, failed On-Us/Off-Us, day breakdown, and a headline summary

+The Reconcile audit log is likewise embedded on the shared Audit Log page (`/audit-log/#reconcile-log`).

+### Notes / things worth knowing

+- Every matching decision delegates to `core.services` — the same, already-tested functions the `core` app uses to check a `need_to_reversal` file against a bank statement. `reconcile/engine.py` is the *dispatch* layer (which check applies to which row), not a reimplementation.
+- Internal settlement bookkeeping rows the switch logs for its own audit trail (e.g. `KHALTI_SETTL/00000000PLR6`) are excluded from SCT stats — they're not an independent transfer, just the payout leg of an already-reconciled NCHL/Khalti transaction.
+- Network Reference Ids are isolated out of statement remarks using this run's own known reference ids rather than a hardcoded id-length regex, since different banks embed them differently (smooshed against account numbers, joined with `|` instead of `/` or `:`) and the switch's id format isn't guaranteed to stay the same length forever.